San Pedro Catholic Church

 All of our prices are for the economy-class of travel.
 It is possible to upgrade.
 The terms used today can be confusing, so here is a link that explains the different classes of service offered by the airlines.

 Premium Economy is only on larger Transatlantic flights and is a separate section of the plane between Economy and Business Class Sections.
 Not ALL Aircraft offer a Premium Economy section but most international carriers and newer aircraft will have it.
 Like Business Class this is a special fare and must be booked as such from the beginning.
 This is not the same as “Economy Plus” on United, or “Economy Comfort” on Delta which can be booked when making seat assignments on whichever flights you choose.
 These seats are located in the front of the Economy Class section and usually have an additional 3″-5″ of space between your seat and the one in front of you.
 “Premium Economy” seats tend to recline more, usually have a footrest, and have an armrest for each passenger sitting next to each other.
 They also usually have drinks included and some other additional amenities not included in regular Economy Class.

 If you want premium economy or business class please chat or email Marcelle.

-Travel Insurance is available for Israel and – is recommended.
+Travel Insurance is available for a Holy Land Pilgrimage to Israel and – is recommended.

 Click here for information on insurance plans!